Email FacebookTwitterMenu burgerClose thin

 Bottom Line

-Both SEP IRAs and solo 401(k)s can help you sock away money for your later years when you run your own business.
+Both SEP IRAs and Solo 401(k)s can help you sock away money for your later years when you run your own business.
 Your age, self-employment earnings and business structure may determine which one is best for your retirement goals.
-Consider the costs and ongoing responsibilities to maintain your account, as well as what you can put into the account as a self-employed business owner.
+Consider the costs and ongoing responsibilities to maintain your account, as well as how much you can put into the account as a self-employed business owner.
 With a little research, you’ll find the right retirement plan for your current and future financial situation.

 Tips for Self-Employed Retirement Planning